History of Christianity: Colonialism and missions

-Colonialism, which began in the fifteenth century, originated either on a militaristic/political path, a commercial one, or with settlers who wanted land.
-Christian missionaries soon followed with their own separate agenda.
-Relations between missionaries and colonialist companies, politicians, settlers, and traders were often antagonistic, because mission and colonial interests were in opposition to each other.
-Missionaries promoted human development and provided healthcare and education which colonial governments were unwilling or unable to provide.
+Beginning in the fifteenth century, colonialism originated on a militaristic/political path, a commercial one, or with settlers who wanted land.
+Christianity provided the early moral rationale for what governments were already doing, however, Christian missionaries generally had a separate agenda.
+Missionaries promoted human development and provided healthcare and education, which colonial governments were unwilling, or unable, to provide, making relations between missionaries and colonial governments antagonistic.

+Some early Catholic missionaries worked against those of the military, landowners, trading companies, and traders who took advantage of natives.
+They created important debate about "the status and nature of human beings, voiced forceful denunciations of the ill-treatment of indigenous peoples in the Americas, and prompted new laws and measures aimed at controlling abuses".

-Between 1500 and 1800, Catholic Christianity gained followers worldwide through missionaries from the Spanish, Portuguese, and French empires.
+Missionaries sometimes relied on colonial governments for protection, transportation, and status, and thereby benefitted from the exploitation inherent in political colonialism.
+Those who accepted the social views of the day, which saw Western culture as superior, encouraged the adoption of European practices and values to the detriment of indigenous customs and the disruption of local societies.
+Some even participated in forced relocation programs and boarding school systems that separated children from their families and cultures.
+(Note: Between 1500 and 1800, Catholic Christianity gained followers worldwide through missionaries from the Spanish, Portuguese, and French empires.
 During the Hispanic colonization of the Americas, Latin America largely became a New World form of Iberian Catholicism, while the merging of native and Spanish traditions also created a multitude of indigenous Christianities.

-Missionaries relied on colonial governments for protection, transportation, and status, so many of them cooperated with and benefitted from colonialism.
-Many accepted the social views of the day which saw Western culture as superior; they encouraged the adoption of European practices and values to the detriment of indigenous customs and the disruption of local societies.
-Some missionaries participated in forced relocation programs and boarding school systems that separated children from their families and cultures.
-In Greater Syria during WWI, French missionaries used their local contacts to supply intelligence to French authorities.
-Jesuits tried to suppress the trade in Amerindian slaves in the Caribbean, but became one of the largest holders of black slaves.
+In the Spanish dominions, the court attempted to limit abuses.
+Jesuits tried to suppress the trade in Amerindian slaves in the Caribbean, but became one of the largest holders of black slaves.)

-"There were intense theological, moral, and juridical debates about the status and nature of human beings throughout [this] period.
-In the Spanish dominions, forceful denunciations of the ill-treatment of indigenous peoples in the Americas sometimes prompted new laws and measures aimed at regulating and controlling these abuses."
-This led many missionaries to openly oppose colonialism.
+Similar numbers of missionaries opposed colonialism.
 Some actively worked to maintain the rights of indigenous peoples, advocated for their protection, and opposed oppressive colonial policies.
-These missionaries respected local cultural structures, maintained local language and customs, and advocated for a "self-supporting, self-governing, and self-propogating church".
+These missionaries respected local cultural structures, maintained local language and customs, and advocated for a "self-supporting, self-governing, and self-propagating church".
 Missionaries like John Mackenzie fought for equal legal protection and protected native lands.
-Some missionaries can be seen as the forerunners of today's human-rights-advocates smuggling out reports of colonial abuses to their media contacts willing to expose injustices.
+Some of them can be seen as the forerunners of today's human-rights-advocates smuggling out reports of colonial abuses to their media contacts willing to expose injustices.
 Religious societies such as the Moravians and the Quakers opposed slavery and worked toward abolition.